-- Name of person/physician our medical director needs to call - Contact number - Convenient time for a return call - Authorization/reference number for the case - Member's name, DOB and Amerigroup ID number
+- Name of person/physician our medical director needs to call - Contact number - Convenient time for a return call - Authorization/reference number for the case - Member's name, DOB, and the health plan ID number

-If you or your office staff reach our voicemail, leave the name of the best contact person and his or her phone number so we can reach out for additional information.
-The Amerigroup medical director will make every effort to return calls within one business day.
+If you or your office staff reach our voicemail, leave the name of the best contact person and their phone number so we can reach out for additional information.
+The medical director will make every effort to return calls within one business day.

-If the notification received indicates the case was denied, you may contact us within two business days of receipt of the generation of the adverse determination letter to set up a peer-to-peer review for possible reconsideration.
-After two business days, the case will need to follow the appeal process outlined in the denial letter received.
+If the notification received indicates the case was denied, you may contact us within two business days of receipt of the notification to set up a peer-to-peer review for possible reconsideration.
+After two business days, the case will need to follow the appeal process outlined in the copy of the member denial letter received.